-As of 2016, the artist is on an indefinite hiatus from painting, due to a number of reasons, both personal and work related.
-Whether I will continue painting in the future remains to be seen.
+As of 2016, I went on hiatus from painting, due to a number of reasons, both personal and work related.
+Whether I return to painting again remains to be seen.

 www.a-portrait-place.com - Link to my father's website.
 He specializes in portraits in oil, charcoal, and pastel.
 He also does photography, and has created some very unique fairy pictures.